JosephMinton/Ticketing-System/README.md

 <p>
   <span style="font-weight:bold;">Spiceworks Cloud Help Desk:</span>
-  For this at home lab, I used Spiceworks Cloud Help Desk which is a cloud-based ticketing system designed specifically for IT professionals and small to medium-sized businesses.
+  For this at home lab, I used Spiceworks Cloud Help Desk which is a cloud based ticketing system designed specifically for IT professionals and small to medium sized businesses.
 </p>

 <p align="center">